 So, you’re fed up of going to work on public transport or sick of sitting in traffic jams and reckon a motorcycle is the key to your commuting blues and weekend fun.
 You’ve breezed your CBT, got your big bike license, now certain a motorcycle is for you and you have cash burning a hole in your pocket.
-You’ve probably seen countless articles recommending you this posh new Honda, that fancy showroom Ducati, some super fast Kawasaki just released or a huge BMW that’s more eco than last years.
+You’ve probably seen countless articles recommending you this posh new Honda, that fancy showroom Ducati, some super fast Kawasaki just released or a huge BMW that’s more eco than last years – all claiming to be the best first big bike to buy.

 All very well, but I say stuff all that, for a newbie’s city commuter their suggestions are rubbish for a number of reasons:-